Construction Claims Management

-During the construction phase it is not possible to avoid all the claims but it is possible to mitigate claims from arising.
-Well defined responsibilities, good communication channels, effective risk management and decision making are helpful to mitigate claims.
+During the construction phase, it is not possible to avoid all the claims but it is possible to mitigate them.
+For example, well-defined responsibilities, good communication channels, effective risk management, and decision-making help project teams to take preventive actions.

 The Claim Pursuing phase includes two subheadings which are Claim identification and Claim Quantification.
-Claim identification is to identify the possible claims by analysing the contract documents such as scope of work, contract terms, extra work descriptions etc.
+Claim identification is to identify the possible claims by analyzing the contract documents such as the scope of work, contract terms, extra work descriptions, etc.

-Claim quantification is to calculate the cost and schedule impact of the claim by analysing the schedule and cost estimation documents.
+Claim quantification is to calculate the cost and time impact of the claim by analyzing the critical path of the schedule and cost estimation documents.

 Tips For Effective Construction Claims Management

-In a construction project, claim prevention can be done effectively during the bidding and design phases.
-Well created contract documents and design files offer great opportunity for construction claims prevention.
+Well created contract documents and design files offer a great opportunity for construction claims prevention.
 Once the construction phase begins, claim prevention becomes difficult.